slavenf/Programming-ARM-from-Scratch/README.md

 This is useful for communicating with microcontroller over UART.

-I recommend `putty` tool: https://www.putty.org/
+I recommend `hterm` tool from https://www.der-hammer.info/pages/terminal.html.
+It is running on Linux and Windows.

 ## Quick Start